How to Change Your Name by Deed Poll

 A deed poll is an official document that legally establishes your new name.
 When you sign it in front of witnesses, it becomes binding proof that you've adopted a different name and no longer use your previous one.

-UK law requires all organisations to accept deed polls as valid evidence of a name change.
+The law of the United Kingdom requires all organisations to accept deed polls as valid evidence of a name change.
 This means government departments, banks, employers, and other institutions must recognise your new name when you present your deed poll.

 When You Need a Deed Poll